Yustynn/acled-dashboard/README.md

 It was built with Plot.ly's [Dash](https://dash.plot.ly/) library, which is a pretty nice reactive Python interface that compiles down into a React.js app with a Flask backend.

+## Running the Project
+1. `pip install -r requirements.txt` (install the requirements)
+2. `python app.py` (run the project)

 ## Motivation
-This started off as a homework assignment in R, and evolved into something way bigger.
-I really liked the bubble chart I built and wondered if I could take it further.
+This started off as a homework assignment in R, and evolved into something far bigger (and in python).
+The topic was interesting, and visualization-wise I really liked the bubble chart I built and wondered if I could take it further.
 This is me taking it further.

 ## Interesting Finding
 The [Eritrean-Ethiopian](https://en.wikipedia.org/wiki/Eritrean–Ethiopian_War) War of May 1998 to June 2000